Anti-Money Laundering

 A successful anti-money laundering program involves using data and analytics to detect unusual activities.
 This is done by monitoring transactions, customers and entire networks of behaviors.

-As artificial intelligence technologies like machine learning become more prevalent, these next-gen AML technologies will automate many manual processes – helping to effectively identify financial crimes risks.
+Artificial intelligence technologies like machine learning are embedded in next-generation AML detection programs, automating many manual processes and helping effectively identify financial crime risks.

 SAS financial crimes solutions include embedded machine learning and other advanced analytics techniques to drastically bolster anti-money laundering efforts.
 Techniques include deep learning, neural networks, natural language generation and processing, unsupervised learning and clustering, robotic process automation and more.